Teodor Costăchioiu

 A bit of statistics

-In 2024, 16,566 students sat the exam and 194 were absent.
+In 2024, 16,566 students sat the exam, and 194 were absent.
 In 2025, the number of students in attendance increased to 17,307, with 220 absent.
 That’s an increase of 4.47% on the previous year.

 As usual, the mother tongue exam was taken by a small number of students.
-In 2024, 🇩🇪 152 pupils took part in German, 🇮🇹 56 in Italian and 🇭🇺 14 in Hungarian.
+In 2024, 🇩🇪 152 pupils took part in German, 🇮🇹 56 in Italian, and 🇭🇺 14 in Hungarian.
 In 2025, the figures were slightly different: 🇩🇪 180 pupils for German, 🇮🇹 68 for Italian and 🇭🇺 only 6 for Hungarian.

-In terms of the top of the rankings, in 2024 there were 4,102 averages between 9 and 10, of which 32 were averages of 10.
-In 2025, the number of averages between 9 and 10 rose to 4,976, but only 29 of these were averages of 10.
+At the top of the rankings in 2024, there were 4,102 averages between 9 and 10, of which 32 were 10.
+In 2025, the number of averages between 9 and 10 rose to 4,976, but only 29 of these were 10s.

 This is best seen by comparing the 2024 and 2025 grade distributions.
 To illustrate the differences, I have chosen to use a step histogram in my graphs, which better highlights the overlaps between years and allows a clearer visual comparison.
 The first histogram I show is the histogram of the entire set of grades – all the averages obtained by students in Bucharest each year.